yan-kunitski/anim-scroll/README.md

 Anim-scroll
 ----------------
 Anim-scroll is a library for easy creation of animated page scrolling.
-Works on mobile devices as well as on all desktop browsers and IE 9+.
+Works on mobile devices as well as on all desktop browsers.

 **How it comes:**